 What comes to your mind when you hear about Brazil?
 Perhaps it’s the exciting nightlife and ravishing food that makes one feel overjoyed?
 Or is it the age-old museums, beaches, and sculptures that inhabit the country?
 Or maybe it could be the charming landscape of national parks and stargazing views of numerous monuments of Brazil?

 Whatever it is, Brazil is undoubtedly a traveller’s paradise.
 Once you enter this magnificent country, you’re surrounded by impressive skyscrapers, street art, and incredible views of landmarks.
 In fact, there are plenty of landmarks of Brazil that should top every adventurist’s list.

 Brazil is the largest country in South America and the fifth largest nation globally.
-The exciting cities of Brazil, including Rio de Janeiro and São Paulo, attract up to six million tourists annually.
+The exciting cities of Brazil, such as Rio de Janeiro and São Paulo, and well as smaller destinations such as the picturesque Parity and the beautiful Ilha Grande, attract up to six million tourists annually.
 But why?
 See, the 4500-mile coastline, the lively atmosphere, and the intriguing landmarks of Brazil are a treat for tourists.

 If you’re curious to learn about the magnificent landmarks of Brazil, you’re at the right place.
 I’ve compiled a list of 50 blissful landmarks of Brazil – noteworthy sites capable of giving goosebumps to tourists.

 Without any further ado, let’s get down with learning about the famous landmarks of Brazil.

 I’ll start off the list with one of the historically significant landmarks of Brazil: the Maracana Stadium.
 It’s the same stage where Brazil embraced defeat from Uruguay, leaving 200,000 spectators devastated.
 Furthermore, it’s the same stadium where Pele scored his 1000th career goal in 1969.